Auxiliary Likelihood-Based Approximate Bayesian Computation in State Space Models: Conclusions and discussion

-\section{Conclusions and discussion}
+\section{{Conclusions and discussion }}

-This paper has explored the application of approximate Bayesian computation in the state space setting, in which auxiliary likelihood functions are used to generate the matching statistics.
-Bayesian consistency of the auxiliary likelihood-based method has been established, under regularity conditions that exploit the state space structure of the auxiliary model.
-Theoretical verification of (certain of) these conditions has been established for one model class, with numerical evidence of posterior concentration produced for three model types.
-The idea of tackling the dimensionality issue via an integrated likelihood approach has also been proposed.
-The approach has been shown to yield some benefits in the particular numerical example explored in the paper.
-However, a much more comprehensive analysis of different non-linear settings (and auxiliary models) would be required for a definitive conclusion to be drawn about the trade-off between the gain to be had from marginalization and the loss that may stem from integrating over an inaccurate auxiliary likelihood.
+{This paper has explored the application of approximate Bayesian computation ({ABC}) in the state space setting, in which auxiliary likelihood functions are used to generate the matching statistics.
+Bayesian consistency of the auxiliary likelihood-based method {- including for the computationally efficient version based on the auxiliary score - }has been established, under regularity conditions that exploit the state space structure of the auxiliary model.
+The idea of tackling the dimensionality issue via an integrated likelihood approach {has been} proposed and shown to yield {improved accuracy} in our numerical experiments. {In a comprehensive numerical comparison with alternative methods of estimating exact posterior densities, the auxiliary-score based method is shown to perform very well, including in comparison with particle filtering-based algorithms.
+Its ability to produce plausible posterior estimates in an empirical setting is also demonstrated,} with an alternative approach that applies ABC principles at the filtering level yielding results that are not empirically sensible. }

-Indeed, the most important challenge that remains, as is common to the related frequentist techniques of indirect inference and efficient methods of moments, is the specification of a computationally efficient and accurate\ approximation.
-Given the additional need for parsimony, in order to minimize the number of statistics used in the matching exercise, the principle of aiming for a large nesting model, with a view to attaining full asymptotic sufficiency, is not an attractive one.
-We have illustrated the use of parsimonious approximating models.
-The relative success of this approach in the particular examples considered, certainly in comparison with methods based on other more ad hoc choices of summary statistics, augurs well for the success of auxiliary likelihood-based methods in the state space\textbf{\ }setting.